Terwine9090/Terwine-/README.md

 storage 6gb +
 ## root is requirements
 no root is not requirements
-## f
+## Features
-is emulator installed virgl dxvk vuikan
+is emulator installed virgl dxvk vuikan wine